m-houm/parseq_analyze/README.md

 ### Read our technical report on parSEQ (Link)

-**parSEQ is an experimental pipeline that was developed to ingest bacterial pools of protein variants (where each variant is encoded on a plasmid in the bacteria), and deliver sequence-verified, individually separated variants.parSEQ aims to maximizes the capture of protein sequence-function data-sets through a sequence- first-screen-later approach.
+**parSEQ is an experimental pipeline that was developed to ingest bacterial pools of protein variants (where each variant is encoded on a plasmid in the bacteria), and deliver sequence-verified, individually separated variants. parSEQ aims to maximizes the capture of protein sequence-function data-sets through a sequence- first-screen-later approach.
 The process begins with the distribution of bacteria from collective pools into separate clonal wells.
 After this, parSEQ employs a two-level barcoding system for enhanced multiplexing, incorporating both well-specific and plate-specific barcodes.
 Once barcoded, samples are merged for Next-Generation Sequencing (NGS), after which the NGS data is analyzed to link each variant with its respective well.
 Operating within a 384-well plate setup, and supported by automated procedures and Python-based data analysis, parSEQ constitutes an important tool in modern protein engineering processes. parSEQ works with both Illumina and Oxford Nanopore Sequencing (ONT).**

-**```parseq_analyze``` is a python library that accompanies our parSEQ technical report.
+**```parseq_analyze``` is a python package that accompanies our parSEQ technical report.
 It is a python based pipeline to analyze parSEQ NGS results.
-This pipeline integrates multiple open-source libraries and packages, with the main goal of identifying the consensus DNA sequence of every well that parSEQ investigates.**
+This pipeline integrates multiple open-source packages and modules, with the main goal of identifying the consensus DNA sequence of every well that parSEQ investigates.**

 --------
 --------